jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/instructions-microcodes.rst

       - ``0``

-* These two steps put together achieve the operation of loading data from a specific RAM address into register A
+* These two steps put together achieve the instruction of loading data from a specific RAM address into register A
 * The steps individual steps are called *microcodes*
 * Each of these microcodes took one clock cycle

-* Most operations/instructions are made up of several microcodes
+* Most instructions are made up of several microcodes

-    * These operations/instructions would be things like loading data from RAM, addition, outputting data, etc.
+    * These instructions would be things like loading data from RAM, addition, outputting data, etc.
     * Additional instructions are to be discussed shortly